-CHOP Again Ranked Among the Best in the Nation and No. 1 in Region, No. 2 in Nation by U.S. News & World Report
+CHOP Again Ranked Among the Best in the Nation and No. 1 in Region by U.S. News & World Report

-For the 15th straight year Children's Hospital of Philadelphia (CHOP) has been ranked as one of the top children's hospitals in the United States, and in U.S. News & World Report's inaugural regional and state rankings, we’re proud to announce that CHOP is the best.
+For the 16th straight year Children's Hospital of Philadelphia (CHOP) has been ranked among the best children's hospitals in the United States, and in U.S. News & World Report's second annual regional and state rankings, we’re proud to announce that CHOP is the best.

 U.S. News ranked Children’s Hospital No. 1 in the Mid-Atlantic Region, which includes New York, New Jersey, Delaware, Pennsylvania, District of Columbia, West Virginia and Virginia, and No. 1 in Pennsylvania.
 Families within a day’s drive of Philadelphia can be confident they don’t need to fly across the country to give their children the best — and safest — care, and follow-up visits are more convenient, too.

-CHOP is ranked No. 2 in the nation on U.S. News & World Report's 2021-22 Honor Roll of Best Children's Hospitals, an elite recognition we've enjoyed every year since the list was created in 2009.
+CHOP is ranked No. 4 in the nation, earning us a spot on U.S. News & World Report's 2022-23 Honor Roll of Best Children's Hospitals, an elite recognition we've enjoyed every year since the list was created in 2009.
 It’s a reflection of our commitment to delivering the absolute highest quality of care.
 Families from all 50 states have relied on our expertise and experience when their children face challenging circumstances.

-The Department of Pediatrics at the University of Pennsylvania’s Perelman School of Medicine, located at CHOP, is also consistently ranked as the No. 1 Department of Pediatrics in the country by U.S. News for the last 10 years.
+The Department of Pediatrics at the University of Pennsylvania’s Perelman School of Medicine, located at CHOP, has been ranked as the No. 1 Department of Pediatrics in the country by U.S. News for the last 10 years.

 Several of our highly ranked programs are home to trailblazing initiatives conducting visionary research that translates into clinical care breakthroughs and transforms lives.
 Those extraordinary efforts are spotlighted below.